 - Travel light -- don't carry a lot of items with you.
 Just bring your portfolio, business cards, a notepad and pen, and anything else the interviewer requests.

-For more details, visit the Interviewing section of Moving On.
+For more details, review the Interviewing section of the Careers and Internship Guide

 If you would like to practice your interview skills, schedule a practice interview with your industry advisor, sign up for a practice interview with an employer during Practice Interview Day, and use Interview Stream to practice on your own.